Free up to 1MM monthly messages. No credit card required.

 In the video above, take a look at how Mote.io turns your smartphone into a remote control for Youtube, Pandora, Grooveshark, SoundCloud, Google Play, Vimeo, and more.

 As a gamer, nothing is worse than being at the climax of a battle, freeze/lag, and five seconds later you’re dead.
 Consistent lockstepping is essential for a smooth, fluid, multiplayer gaming experience for thousands of users simultaneously.
 To ensure consistent lockstepping, you need a data stream network for fast and reliable delivery of events, keeping all gamers in sync.
-With PubNub Data Stream, all actions and commands within a multiplayer game are delivered in under a quarter of a second, allowing you to deploy multiplayer games to hundreds of thousands of users at a given time.
+With PubNub Data Stream, all actions and commands within a multiplayer game are delivered in a tenth of a second or less, allowing you to deploy multiplayer games to hundreds of thousands of users at a given time.

 A Notice of Privacy Practices (NPP) is one of the requirements of HIPAA and helps patients understand their personal data rights.

 HIPAA violations can be financially expensive and devastating to a brand.
 Examine some examples of HIPAA violations, and learn...

 HIPAA covered entities must follow the five technical safeguards to achieve HIPAA compliance and prevent data corruption.